 Major Field Test (MFT): (40%) Students will be required to take a departmental achievement test, to be administered one afternoon during the semester.
 This is mandatory, and no student will be able to complete the class successfully or graduate without satisfying this requirement.

 Oral Presentations: (15%) One of the skills to continue perfecting for success beyond Longwood is that of making oral presentations.
-Thus, students will give two shorter, informal presentations and one formal presentation.
-The first will present a student's research question and sources to all of us.
-The second will be an update of how the paper and research are progressing.
-More details will be forthcoming in Canvas on the final, formal presentation, but here the student will showcase their senior thesis via its argument and the gathered evidence.
+Thus, students will give one shorter, informal presentation and two formal presentations.
+The first will present a student's research question and sources to all of us, inviting both critique and helpful suggestions for ongoing research..
+More details will be forthcoming in Canvas on the final, formal presentation in class, but here the student will showcase their senior thesis via its argument and the gathered evidence.
 Starting in 2017, seniors will also present (via a poster presentation) in Longwood's campus-wide Research and Assessment Day.

 Senior Thesis / Research Paper: (40% ) Finally, the fun part of the course.
 You get to explore any topic of your choice (provided I have approved it, of course).
 This paper must be 12-16 pages in length, double-spaced, show original scholarship in both primary and secondary material, and follow the style of citation in Turabian's manual.
 Further specifics and mechanics will be available via Canvas.
 There are a number of preparatory assignments built into the syllabus that you will want to adhere to.
 Missing them will affect both this grade and the participation grade.
 These preliminary deadlines culminate in the First Draft, which will itself count for 15% of the course grade (5% goes to the earlier tasks).

 Where there are readings assigned, you are expected to come to class with them already read, prepared to discuss them.